zimka/edx-platform-1/docs/developers/source/transcripts.rst

     * **MP4** video source;
     * **WEBM** video source.

 Each of these kind of URLs can be specified just **ONCE**.
-Otherwise, error message occurs on Front-end.
+Otherwise, error message occurs on front-end.

-After filling editor **transcripts/check** method will be invoked with described above parameters.
-Depends on conditions, that are also described above, this method respond with a *command* and Front-end render the appropriate View.
+After filling editor **transcripts/check** method will be invoked with the parameters described above.
+Depending on conditions, that are also described above, this method responds with a *command* and front-end renders the appropriate View.
-Each View could have specific actions.
+Each View can have specific actions.
 There is a list of supported actions:
     * Download Timed Transcripts;
     * Upload Timed Transcripts;
-    * Import Timed Transcripts from Youtube;
+    * Import Timed Transcripts from YouTube;
-    * Replace edX Timed Transcripts by Timed Transcripts from Youtube;
+    * Replace edX Timed Transcripts by Timed Transcripts from YouTube;
     * Choose Timed Transcripts;
     * Use existing Timed Transcripts.

 All of these actions are handled by 7 API methods described above.

-Because of rallback functionality doesn't implemented now, after invoking some of the actions user cannot revert changes by clicking button `Cancel`.
+Because rollback functionality isn't implemented now, after invoking some of the actions user cannot revert changes by clicking button `Cancel`.

-To remove remove timed transcripts file from the video just go to `Advanced` tab and clear field `sub` then Save changes.
+To remove timed transcripts file from the video just go to `Advanced` tab and clear field `sub` then Save changes.

 Synchronization and Saving workflow
 ++++++++++++++++++++++++++++++++++++

-For now saving mechanism works so:
+For now saving mechanism works as follows:

-On click `Save` button **ModuleEdit** class (See edx-platform/cms/static/coffee/src/views/module_edit.coffee:83-101) grab values from all modified metadata fields and send all of these data to the server.
+On click `Save` button **ModuleEdit** class (See edx-platform/cms/static/coffee/src/views/module_edit.coffee:83-101) grabs values from all modified metadata fields and sends all this data to the server.

-Because of Timed Transcripts is module specific functionality, ModuleEdit class is not extended.
+Because of the fact that Timed Transcripts is module specific functionality, ModuleEdit class is not extended.
 Instead, to apply all changes that user did in the `Basic` tab, we use synchronization mechanism of TabsEditingDescriptor class.
 That mechanism provides us possibility to do needed actions on Tab switching and on Save (See edx-platform/cms/templates/widgets/video/transcripts.html).

 On tab switching and when save action is invoked, JavaScript code synchronize collections (Metadata Collection and Transcripts Collection).
 You can see synchronization logic in the edx-platform/cms/static/js/views/transcripts/editor.js:72-219.
-In this case, Metadata fields always have an actual data.
+In this case, Metadata fields always have the actual data.